hestiacp/hestiacp-docs/admin_docs/web.rst

     cp original.sh new.sh

 .. note::
-    Modifying any default templates can cause issues in the future as there are commonly overwritten during updates.
+    Avoid modifying default templates as they are overwritten by updates.

-When you are done modifying enable the template with the selected domain from the control panel.
+When you are done modifying, enable the template with the selected domain from the control panel.

-After modifying existing template you need to rebuild user configuration.
+After modifying an existing template you need to rebuild the user configuration.
-This can be done using v-rebuild-user command or bulk operation in the web interface (drop down list on a "User" page).
+This can be done using the `v-rebuild-user` command or bulk operation in the web interface (drop down list on a "User" page).

 -------------------